The-Known-Galaxy/archives/jedi/persons_of_interest/languss_tuno/languss_tuno.md

 # Introduction

-Languss Tuno also known as ìGussî Tuno was a Force-sensitive Mon Calamari born on the planet of Varn.
+Languss Tuno also known as ‚ÄúGuss‚Äù Tuno was a Force-sensitive Mon Calamari born on the planet of Varn.
 Guss would train under the Jedi Order as the Padawan of Jedi Master Lorenn.
 Guss failed to follow the path of the Jedi, so he parted ways from the Order.
 Guss would take refuge on the planet of Nar Shaddaa.
 He would find work under the crime lord Neemogh Hargin.
-Tuno would pretend to be a Sith Lord named ëLord Structioní to threaten Harginís clients and rivals.
+Tuno would pretend to be a Sith Lord named ‚ÄòLord Struction‚Äô to threaten Hargin‚Äôs clients and rivals.
 Tuno would make large sums of credits doing this job.
 Everything was going swell until he attempted the same move on members of the Exchange.
 Hargin had disappeared while Tuno managed to run away safely.

 # Section 1

-Tuno would eventually take the identity of ëJedi Master Wanderfarí in order to make money.
+Tuno would eventually take the identity of ‚ÄòJedi Master Wanderfar‚Äô in order to make money.
-He would use his limited knowledge of the Order to charge civilians to see their ëfutureí.
+He would use his limited knowledge of the Order to charge civilians to see their ‚Äòfuture‚Äô.
 Everything was running smoothly, until the Order found out and immediately shut his operation down.
 Tuno would then begin to work for the White Maw, stationed on the icy world of Hoth.
 There, he would be sent to infiltrate Aurek Base to recover a crate of sensors.
 A smuggler by the name of the Voidhound would be sent to do the same task by Senator Bevara Dodonna.
 When the two met, Guss disguised himself as a Jedi Master taking the post of Major Painn.
-Tuno was able to trick the Smuggler into stealing the sensors for him, in order to get on the White Mawís good side.
+Tuno was able to trick the Smuggler into stealing the sensors for him, in order to get on the White Maw‚Äôs good side.
 Afterwards, Voidhound would confront Tuno on his deception forcing him to confess to everything.
 Tuno then helped the smuggler get into contact with Shai Tenna.

 # Section 2

-Tuno would join the Voidhoundís crew.
+Tuno would join the Voidhound‚Äôs crew.
 Tuno would eventually gain thoughts of possibly returning to the Jedi Order, confessing them to the Voidwolf.
 Tuno would later realize he was already where he belonged.
 The Voidhound would eventually go missing.